16–19 Jun 2015

 Although it has been traditionally suggested that cocrystals show a lower tendency to polymorphism than monocomponent crystals, the increasing number of polymorphic cocrystals described is recently questioning that old statement.
 The impact that this phenomenon has on the pharmaceutical industry is particularly relevant since affects to both intellectual property and formulation of new drugs....

-Albert Castellví
+8. Mr Albert Castellví (Cells)

 16/06/2015, 17:40